Garrett girls get past Angola to reach title game

-WOODBURN — You don’t have to remind Garrett’s girls basketball team how dangerous Angola can be in the post-season.
+WOODBURN — You don’t have to tell Garrett’s girls basketball team how dangerous Angola can be in the post-season.

 Despite trailing much of the night, the Railroaders stayed close.
 Once they took the lead late in the third quarter — flipping the script and making Angola play from behind — they never relinquished it, defeating the Hornets 40-32 in Friday’s first semi-final game of the Class 3A sectional at Woodlan.

 The Hornets, who finished 15-10, remained composed, patiently working the ball around the perimeter.
-If a gap in the defense closed, they would kick the ball back out and start over again, never rushing shots.
+If a drive wasn’t there, they would kick the ball back out and start over again, never rushing shots.

-That was by design; it was the same strategy they employed in Tuesday’s win over sectional host Woodlan.
+That was by design — it was their recipe in Tuesday’s win over sectional host Woodlan.

 On Jan.
 15, Angola lost 70-42 to Garrett in the Northeast Corner Conference tournament championship game.
 Hornet coach Nick Burlingame knew his team couldn’t play run-and-gun with Garrett and expect to win.